 This work schedule is not as common but can be seen in many careers like the military, construction work, roadwork jobs, power plants, and hospitals.
 These shifts can cycle weekly or quarterly, depending on the type of work required.

 For many employees, the transition between the different schedules can be tricky.
 Sleep and eating patterns change and the employee may see their family and friends less because of their rotating schedule.

 This type of timetable does have some benefits.
 Employees are able to spend more time with family and friends during their normal work hours, and may be able to run errands they normally would not be able to complete.
-Hours can cycle between day shifts (7:00 AM - 3:00 PM), swing shifts (1:00 PM - 9:00 PM), and weekend, night or overnight shifts.
+Hours can cycle between day shifts (7:00 AM to 3:00 PM), swing shifts (1:00 PM to 9:00 PM), and weekend, night, or overnight shifts.